 DISCUSSION

 The study on Lactobacillus rhamnosus yoba as starter culture for production of probiotic soymilk aimed to evaluate the effect the fermentation on certain parameters.
-The microbial load increase to above 6 log cfu/ml from the 12th hour of fermentation which is sufficient for probiotic effects is similar to the report by Kumari et al., 2018, where viability of fermented soymilk increased significantly (p< 0.05) with a range of viable counts from 4.21 to 8.01Log cfu/ml in Lactobacillus casei PLA5 and 4.13 to 7.83 log cfu/ml in reference probiotic strain Lactobacillus casei strain Shirota at 24hr of incubation at 300C.
+The microbial load increase to above 6 log cfu/ml from the 12th hour of fermentation which is sufficient for probiotic effects is similar to the report by Kumari et al., 2018, where viability of fermented soymilk increased significantly (p< 0.05) with a range of viable counts from 4.21 to 8.01 log cfu/ml in Lactobacillus casei PLA5 and 4.13 to 7.83 log cfu/ml in reference probiotic strain Lactobacillus casei strain Shirota at 24hr of incubation at 300C.
 As described by Byakika et al., 2019, for a food to be considered probiotic, it must contain 106 cfu/g of probiotic microorganisms while 107–109 cfu should be taken daily for human consumption.
 The pH of the soymilk drastically reduced from about 6.4 to less than 4.0 in the fermentation medium.
 This was closer to the result gotten by Obadina et al. 2013 that observed a pH value decrease from 6.90 to 4.09 at the end of fermentation period.
 Decrease in pH during fermentation is an evidence of consumption of the degradable sugars by the probiotics for production of organic acids.
 Likewise, an increase in the amount of titrable acid due to the carbohydrates consumption by the probiotics was observed.
 The titrable acidity increased from 0.005molar conc to 0.028molar conc and 0.030molar conc with 0% sucrose and 5% sucrose respectively.
 Similarly Norberto et al. 2018 observed final acidity of soymilk beverages variance from 0.600 to 0.738 g of lactic acid/100 ml.